richardanaya/mars/README.md

 # Installation

-Mahrs runs on a server on your machine.
+Mars runs on a server on your machine.
 Running its binary will start the server and open up a browser to the tool.

 ```
-cargo install mahrs
+cargo install mars
-mahrs
+mars
 ```

 # License